jeffdcamp/dbtools-room/README.md

 * Sqlite.org database support (including custom extensions)
 * JDBC database support (for Unit Tests against real sqlite databases using Room)
 * Swap database files using the same Entities and Doa's (CloseableDatabaseWrapper and CloseableDatabaseWrapperRepository)
+* Flow support for bulk work that fires Flow events when specific database tables change (RoomFlow)
 * Room ComputableLiveData for bulk work that fires LiveData events when specific database tables change (RoomLiveData)
 * Tools to validate a Sqlite database (PRAGMA checks, etc)
 * Tools to Delete and Rename database (making sure to take care of all extra files)